 Step 1: Install ExactMetrics

-Step 2: Add Your License Key and Connect to Google Analytics
+Step 2: Connect WordPress to Google Analytics

 Now that you have ExactMetrics installed, you can add your license key and connect your Google Analytics account.
-To get set up, click on ExactMetrics under your WordPress Dashboard and click the big green “Launch the wizard!” button.
+To get set up, click on ExactMetrics in your WordPress admin menu and click the big green Launch the wizard! button.